guanhuaw/SNOPY/README.md

 ### Visualizer

 It is cool see in how the trajectory evolves on a browser, hence the package uses Visdom as the visualizer.
 You may define a free port with command --display_port (default is 8097, as in basic_options.py).
-Then you could run 'visdom --port xxxx' to start the visdom service (on a local or remote server).
+Then you could run `visdom --port xxxx` to start the visdom service (on a local or remote server).
 For detailed usage please refer to [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

+Note that the current visualizer is written for 3D.
+For optimization, you may want to disable the visualizer by setting `--displays-id` to -1.

 ### Passing variables

 A simple optimization project, the experiment 3.2.1 on the SNOPY paper, is provided in the script.
 The code use parser to pass arguments.
 Definition are in the options folder.
 Some crucial arguments are listed below:

 - --loss_xxxx: control the weighting of loss functions.
-- --which_model_netD_I: which parameterization strategy is used for sampling trajectory.
-For example,  SamplingLayerBspline3D for spline-parameterized.
+- --which_model_netG: which parameterization strategy is used for sampling trajectory.
+For example,  `SamplingLayerBspline3D` for spline-parameterized optimization.
 It is also straightforward to define new strategies, such as optimizing the rotation angles of radial trajectories.
-- ReconVSTraj: Ratio of updates for recon net and sampling trajectory.
+- ReconVSTraj: Ratio of updates for recon neural network and sampling trajectory.

 ### Parallel training